-- Conejo Creek South is located at 1300 E. Janss Road, Thousand Oaks - You must take the 12U Course before you can take the Intermediate Course - You must take the Intermediate Course before you can take the Advanced Course - You can take any or all courses given by other regions MAKE SURE YOU RECEIVE A COMPLETION Status in ayso9.org OR YOU MIGHT NEED TO RETAKE IT!! - CYSA/Club coaching certifications (F level, E level, etc.) may help replace these AYSO clinics.
+- Conejo Creek South is located at 1300 E. Janss Road, Thousand Oaks - You must take the 12U Coaching Training Pre-Course online at aysou.org before you can take the 12U Coach In-Person Course (New!) - You must take the 12U Course before you can take the Intermediate Course - You must take the Intermediate Course before you can take the Advanced Course - You can take any or all courses given by other regions MAKE SURE YOU RECEIVE A COMPLETION Status in ayso9.org - OR YOU MIGHT NEED TO RETAKE IT !! - CYSA/Club coaching certifications (F level, E level, etc.) may help replace these AYSO clinics.
 Please contact the Coaching Director for details.